MrK4757/Exp_speed/README.md

 The Excel file "train_dataset" contains the dataset used in training and testing the models The Excel file "test_result" contains the results of the models.
 The file "Exp_speed_new.keras" contains the architecture of the saved model.
+The folder "RGBM_estimator" contains the GUI for estimating the propagation speed of CMEs.
+This works on windows only.